-- ii) Human Immunodeficiency Virus (HIV) and Hepatitis C Virus (HCV): The data indicate that transmission of the human immunodeficiency virus (HIV) and Hepatitis C Virus (HCV) from a health care worker to a patient in a health care setting is extremely rare, although transmission from patients to a health care worker is more common.
+- Human Immunodeficiency Virus (HIV) and Hepatitis C Virus (HCV): The data indicate that transmission of the human immunodeficiency virus (HIV) and Hepatitis C Virus (HCV) from a health care worker to a patient in a health care setting is extremely rare, although transmission from patients to a health care worker is more common.
 Therefore, all students accepted into undergraduate nursing programs are encouraged to undergo HIV and HCV testing upon admission and at any time during their program when concerns about infection have arisen.
-However, testing for HIV and HCV is not mandatory at this time. - iii) Repeat testing as necessary: Students are expected to seek testing for Hepatitis B, Hepatitis C, and HIV immediately after incidences where exposure to blood, blood-products, or bodily fluids places the individual at risk of infection by bloodborne pathogens. - Immunization: To ensure, insofar as possible, both student and patient safety, the Faculty requires immunization against, or proof of immunity to, poliomyelitis, diptheria, tetanus, measles, mumps, rubella, and hepatitis B. As well, varicella screening and a two-step tuberculin skin test is required in the first year of the program and should be performed by the University Health Centre.
-The Alberta Public Health Act -Communicable Disease Regulation (1985) states: "All staff of day care facilities and persons with face to face contact with patients in a health care facility shall ensure they are immunized against Rubella."
-Students in the BScN Collaborative Program, the BScN-After Degree Program, the BScN Post RN Program, and the Registered Psychiatric Nurse (RPN) to BScN Program must have their immunization status reviewed by the University Health Centre upon acceptance to the nursing program.
-Students in the BScN Bilingual Program must have their immunization status reviewed by the University Health Centre during Spring Session of Year 1. - d.
-CPR certification: Undergraduate nursing students must provide evidence of CPR certification at the Healthcare Provider Level to participate in clinical practice courses.
-Refer to the Faculty of Nursing website at www.nursing.ualberta.ca for program-specific deadlines.
-A CPR-Healthcare Provider certificate is valid for one year from the date of the course.
-Evidence of recertification in each subsequent year is required.
+However, testing for HIV and HCV is not mandatory at this time. - iii) Repeat testing as necessary: Students are expected to seek testing for Hepatitis B, Hepatitis C, and HIV immediately after incidences where exposure to blood, blood-products, or bodily fluids places the individual at risk of infection by bloodborne pathogens. - c.
+Immunization: To ensure, insofar as possible, both student and patient safety, the Faculty requires immunization against, or proof of immunity to, poliomyelitis, diptheria, tetanus, measles, mumps, rubella, and hepatitis B. As well, varicella screening and a two-step tuberculin skin test is required in the first year of the program and should be performed by the University Health Centre.
+The Alberta Public Health Act - Communicable Disease Regulation (1985) states: "All staff of day care facilities and persons with face to face contact with patients in a health care facility shall ensure they are immunized against Rubella."
+Students in the BScN Collaborative Program, the BScN-After Degree Program, and the Registered Psychiatric Nurse (RPN) to BScN Program must have their immunization status reviewed by the University Health Centre upon acceptance to the nursing program.
+Students in the BScN Bilingual Program must have their immunization status reviewed by the University Health Centre during Spring Session of Year 1.